 Our little state is big on ice cream, and there is no shortage of shops to try out.
 From 100 ice cream flavors that you can try in Rehoboth to bacon flavored ice cream in Hockessin, sugar free, nut free, but not calorie free, you can have your fill of delectable goodness.
-Here are 10 of Delaware’s top ice cream parlors.
+Here are Delaware’s top ice cream parlors.

 Located in the heart of the picturesque town of Lewes, Delaware, King’s Homemade Ice Cream is housed inside the historic district and brings patrons back in time to a by-gone era where a trip to the ice cream shop was a rare occasion.
 Families and visitors can enjoy King’s all year long, eating indoors or outside on the stoop (benches) enjoying the breeze off the Delaware Bay and Atlantic Ocean.